TO CLONE OR NOT TO CLONE

 MercatorNet: How long do you think it will be before adult stem cells are used as medicines in American hospitals?

 Sherley: First it should be noted that preparations of adult stem cells are already used as medicines in hospitals worldwide.
 Bone marrow transplantation, immobilized peripheral blood stem cell transfusions, and cord blood cell transplants in children are all examples of standard medical therapy with hematopoietic stem cells, which are the adult stem cells responsible for blood cell formation.
 There is still much work to be done to improve the effectiveness of these treatments by developing methods that increase the number of stem cells in the donor cell preparations.
 Forecasting the future is always difficult to do when a field is still in primarily a research phase.
 By the very nature of the research it is difficult to predict when discoveries that will lead practical applications will occur, even though there is a high probability of success.
-If we can breach the adult stem cell multiplication barrier in liver, skin, hair follicle, pancreas, and skeletal muscle-derived cells, we will move these adult stem cell types into a phase of development that may allow more faithful prediction of the beginning of the era of adult stem cell-based medi
+If we can breach the adult stem cell multiplication barrier in liver, skin, hair follicle, pancreas, and skeletal muscle-derived cells, we will move these adult stem cell types into a phase of development that may allow more faithful prediction of the beginning of the era of adult stem cell-based medicine.

 Translate to English: